msys2/msys2.github.io/web/docs/autotools.md

 ### automake wrapper

-By default the [automake wrapper](https://packages.msys2.org/package/automake-wrapper) will detect the right version based on existing generated files and things will just work.
+By default the [automake wrapper](https://packages.msys2.org/package/automake-wrapper) will detect the version to use based on existing generated files and things will just work.
+If there are no generated files, or if the detected version isn't available it will fall back to the newest available version.
 You can also force a different version via the `WANT_AUTOMAKE` env var, and the newest available version via `WANT_AUTOMAKE=latest`.

 ```shell
 WANT_AUTOMAKE='1.15' autoreconf -fvi